-Having survived innumerable, unremembered vicissitudes, including fire, for eight centuries, it finally surrendered its spirit to a final, fatal lightening strike on July 16, 1993.
-It was expected to remain standing for another hundred years, but early in the morning of August 20, 2008, it was reported ablaze from the ground up.
+Having survived innumerable, unremembered vicissitudes, including fire, for eight centuries, it surrendered its spirit to a final, fatal lightening strike on July 16, 1993.
+Nevertheless, it was expected to remain standing for another hundred years, but early in the morning of August 20, 2008, it was reported ablaze from the ground up.
 By midmorning the fire had burned through the hollow trunk, and the top half fell to the ground.
 The cause of the fire is unknown.

 Photo: Bitterroot National Forest